Liberia: Nagbe Sloh's Death and Liberia's Broken Health System - Why Too Many People Are Dying

 Equally disturbing is the despicable manner in which patients are treated at those medical facilities, as reflected by the photos of Nagbe Sloh that circulated on social media, which were taken at JFK.
 Photos of the deceased lying on a hospital bed that looks like a cot, with his sickened body exposed, are simply disgusting.
 This is a blatant and an unacceptable breach of the patient's confidentiality, and it is a reason why many sick people are scared to seek treatment at JFK, which is called a "death trap."

 One week following Rep. Sloh's death, the National Legislature suffered another loss with the passing of the enterprising Rep. Munah Pelham Youngblood.
-The 36-year-old former beauty queen and model, died on July 8, 2020, in Accra, Ghana, where she had gone for advanced medical care.
-According to media reports, Ms. Youngblood has been known to be ill for a few years now, during which she traveled to the United States and India for quality medical treatment.
+The 36 year-old former beauty queen and model, died on July 8, 2020 in Accra, Ghana, where she had gone for advanced medical care.
+According to media reports, Ms. Youngblood has been known to be ill for a few years now, during which she travelled to the United States and India for quality medical treatment.
 Her death brings to five members of the National Legislature, two senators and three representatives, who have died since 2019.

 A World Health Organization (WHO) study reported by the BBC in 2016 states that Africa has the highest rate of high blood pressure in the world, affecting about 46 percent of adults, while a 2019 systematic review and meta-analysis of individual studies of hypertension in Africa published in the scientific journal "PLoS One" puts the overall pooled prevalence at 57.0%.
 The WHO study found that high blood pressure was often detected too late and was a silent killer.
 Another study published in the Journal of American Heart Association states that hypertension, which develops earlier in life among black people, increases one's risk of heart disease and stroke.
 The problem of stroke has become widespread in Liberia.